EricssonResearch/Blind-Cache-Drafts/draft-thomson-http-bc.md

 * Clients can speculatively make requests to a proxy cache based on information it learns from a resource map.
-To avoid a potential waste of resources as a result of receiving complete responses, these might either be limited to HEAD requests; HTTP/2 [RFC7540] flow control might be used to allow only limited information to be sent.
+To avoid a potential waste of resources as a result of receiving complete responses, these might either be limited to HEAD requests; alternatively, HTTP/2 [RFC7540] flow control might be used to allow only limited information to be sent.

-* The origin server might provide the proxy cache with "prefetch" link relations in responses to requests for secondary resources.
+* The origin server might provide the proxy cache with "prefetch" link relations [HINTS] in responses to requests for secondary resources.
 These link relations might identify other resources that the proxy might retrieve speculatively.
 This does not improve the latency of the initial request, but could improve subsequent requests.

 # Security Considerations {#security}